ctrl-z-9000-times/npc_maker/docs/evolution.md

 The "**individual**" contains a genome and an associated bundle of metadata.
 The genome is stored as a binary blob; the metadata is stored as a JSON object.
-Unexpected metadata is allowed and preserved as able.
+Unexpected metadata is allowed and preserved in python in the attribute `Individual.extra`.
 The following table defines the standard metadata attributes:

 | Attribute  | JSON Type | Description |
 | :--------  | :-------: | :---------- |